abdelali221/Wii-Network-Profiles-Viewer/README.md

 # Credits :

-- Myself for creating this wonderful tool as well as the WD implementation of libogc.
+- Myself for creating this wonderful tool and [LibWD](https://github.com/abdelali221/LibWD).
 - Any person who played a role (small or big) in the Wii Community, thank you all.

 Software brought to you by Abdelali221